 What is Not Covered?

 Like other insurance policies, marine hull policies also cover losses with some conditions.
-Following are some common exclusions presented by almost all insurers and type of marine hull policy:
+Following are some common exclusions presented by almost all insurers and types of marine hull policies:

 - Deliberate damages